eyes and hour

 If you're going for the layered look, adding sweetener to your matcha is necessary.

-You can definitely it make without sweetener.
+You can definitely make it without sweetener.
 It will still taste amazing.
 You just won't be able to get three defined layers.
 The added density from a sweetener like honey or syrup is the secret to layered drinks.

 layered iced matcha latte with layer of matcha at the bottom and a layer of milk on top